 Director Independent Non-executive Term in office

-Mark Vaile (Chairman) Yes Yes 6 years
+Mark Vaile (Chairman) Yes Yes 11 years

-John Conde (Deputy Chairman) Yes Yes 11 years

-Paul Flynn No No 6 years
+Paul Flynn No No 11 years

-Julie Beeby Yes Yes 3 years
+Julie Beeby Yes Yes 8 years

+Nicole Brook Yes Yes 11 months

+Wallis Graham Yes Yes 8 months

-Tony Haggarty Yes Yes 11 years
+Tony Mason Yes Yes 1 month

-Fiona Robertson Yes Yes 6 months
+Fiona Robertson Yes Yes 5 years

-Ray Zage No Yes 5 years
+Ray Zage Yes Yes 10 years

 The Board reviews its composition from time to time to ensure the Board benefits from an appropriate balance of skills and experience.
-Details of the experience and skills of the Directors are set out in the Directors' Report in the 2018 Annual Report.
+Details of the experience and skills of the Directors are set out in the Directors' Report in the 2023 Annual Report.